autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ![fig](./images/path_generation/envelope_polygon.png)

 The module creates a one-shot envelope polygon by using the latest object pose and raw polygon in every planning cycle.
-On the other hand, the module uses the envelope polygon information created in the last planning cycle in order to update the envelope polygon according to the following logic.
+On the other hand, the module uses the envelope polygon information created in the last planning cycle in order to update the envelope polygon with consideration of the pose covariance.

+If the pose covariance is smaller than the threshold, the envelope polygon would be updated according to the following logic.
 If the one-shot envelope polygon is not within the previous envelope polygon, the module creates a new envelope polygon.
 Otherwise, it keeps the previous envelope polygon.

+![fig](./images/path_generation/polygon_update.png)

+When the pose covariance is larger than the threshold, it is compared with the maximum pose covariance of each object.
+If the value is smaller, the one-shot envelope polygon is used directly as the envelope polygon.
+Otherwise, it keeps the previous envelope polygon.

 By doing this process, the envelope polygon size and pose will converge even if perception output includes noise in object pose or shape.

-![fig](./images/path_generation/polygon_update.png)

 ### Relationship between envelope polygon and avoidance path